LippertComponents/Blend/README.md

 3. If you want to customize the content on export before the seeds are created you can write a [plugin](https://docs.modx.com/revolution/2.x/developing-in-modx/basic-development/plugins), these events are available:

+ - OnBlendBeforeSave
-   - OnBlendSeedElement
+ - OnBlendAfterSave
-   - OnBlendELementBeforeSave
+ - OnBlendSeed
-   - OnBlendElementAfterSave
+ - OnBlendLoadRelatedData

 ---